 For a daytime ceremony requiring summer cocktail attire, think natural colors and fresh wedding styles.
 For an evening cocktail affair, feel free to experiment with darker hues and embellishments such as sequins or feathers.
 Remember, the goal is to look polished and dressy, but not so much that you take away from the bride.
 When in doubt, don’t overthink it.
 Styling your best LBD with a pair of sensible heels is a timeless combo for a cocktail wedding outfit.
+Or, break your favorite stilettos in beforehand to make your heels more comfortable.
 Who knew getting dressed could be as easy as that piece of cake you’ll treat yourself to during the reception.

 “A woman can be overdressed, but never over elegant.” — Coco Chanel

 We’ve arrived at the most relaxed of all wedding attires.
 You may think that anything goes for this dress code, but we’re here to tell you that’s not the case.
 With the rise of backyard ceremonies, casual wedding attire for women is becoming increasingly more common.
 A wedding is still a special occasion that requires more effort than your everyday informal ensemble.
 Typically, a wedding with a casual dress code takes place during the day or outdoors.
 Give spring wedding guest dresses or skirt sets a whirl paired with wedges and delicate jewelry.